 May contain errors — check source documents for definitive information.

-This bill would require a local referendum with a simple majority to approve any proposed reorganisation of England’s local government that involves changing electoral boundaries, creating combined authorities, or other listed changes.
-It also sets out how those referendums should be run and links to related provisions.
+This bill would stop any reorganisation of local government in England that involves changing electoral boundaries, creating a new combined authority, or other specified changes unless most residents in the affected area vote in favour in a referendum.
+It also sets out how those referendums should be organised and what counts as approval.

 Generated 21 February 2026